rocketacademy/bootcamp-4.1/3-backend/3.4-authentication/README.md

 Authentication is both simple and complex.
 The high-level concept of authenticating a user, then saving that user's authentic "badge" in their browser for subsequent requests is simple.
 But the lower-level concepts of how to authenticate and how to save that badge in the browser can be complex.

 At Rocket Academy we will focus on the higher-level concepts of authentication, and let students dig deeper into the lower-level concepts themselves if time permits and students are interested.
-We will use [Auth0](https://auth0.com/) to implement authentication in our API servers, the industry standard for plug-and-play authentication libraries, comparable to Firebase Auth but with friendlier docs.
+We will use <a href="https://auth0.com/" target="_blank">Auth0</a> to implement authentication in our API servers, the industry standard for plug-and-play authentication libraries, comparable to Firebase Auth but with friendlier docs.

 {% include youtube.html id="cBLCVjyuUsY" %}
 What is auth0?